 Unfortunately, in today’s world there is a lot of pressure for girls to look a certain way and it seems your daughter has fallen into this trap.
 This is causing you great distress as you fear for her health.
 Alhamdulilah, Islam has prescribed a way of life that can detract us from falling into this kind of mentality, so the solution to this difficulty can be overcome by drawing on Islamic guidance.

-From an Islamic perspective there are 2 things in particular that we can draw on.
-Firstly, taking care of ourselves and our bodys, which includes eating well.
-Allah has entrusted us with our bodys as a house for our soul.
-They do not belong to us, but are merely a temporary vessel for carrying our souls.
+From an Islamic perspective, there are 2 things in particular that we can draw on.
+Firstly, taking care of ourselves and our bodies, which includes eating well.
+Allah has entrusted us with our bodies as a house for our soul.
+They do not belong to us but are merely a temporary vessel for carrying our souls.
 Therefore, we have the responsibility to take care of them in this world and we will be questioned about the way we performed this role.

 If she practises Islam well and her faith is strong then this will be relatively easy.
 However, if she doesn’t practise Islam much, or her faith is weak then it will be more challenging.
 In this case, you would need to encourage her to do so more, by being a positive role model and letting her observe you engage in the various daily acts of worship.